dontuty123/leon-dashboard/README.md

 ## Before we start

 First thing you need to know that when you sign up new user, it mean that you're in user role and unable to edit or delete other users.
-But don't be upsad, your role still can be change if you can convince the owner some how XOXO.
+But don't be upsad, your role still able to change if you can convince the owner some how XOXO.

 When you have admin role, you can edit, delete, add user of products but you can't change your role or even others.